 Despite the headwinds, we believe there are significant opportunities that align to our core capabilities.
-As such, we are responding with several multi-year initiatives that are designed to strengthen our long-term competitive position and to:
+As such, we have been responding with several multi-year initiatives that are designed to strengthen our long-term competitive position and to:

-- Maintain our position as a premier active asset manager, delivering durable value to clients. - Become an ever more integrated investment solutions provider, leveraging firmwide investment capabilities to meet changing client needs - Build T. Rowe Price into a more globally diversified asset manager. - Become a more recognized global partner for retirement-oriented investors. - · Remain a destination of choice for top talent, with a culture of accountability and collaboration. - Become a more agile company that stays ahead of and capitalizes on disruption. - · Deliver attractive financial results and balance sheet strength for our stockholders over the long term.
+- Maintain our position as a premier active asset manager, delivering durable value to clients. - Build T. Rowe Price into a more globally diversified asset manager. - Extend and leverage our retirement expertise globally while becoming an ever more integrated investment solutions provider. - Embed best practices for sustainability and environmental, social and corporate governance throughout the company. - Maintain strong processes and controls, which is increasingly important with growing business complexity and regulation. - Remain a destination of choice for top talent, with a culture of empowerment, accountability and collaboration. - Deliver attractive financial results and balance sheet strength for our stockholders over the long term.